-- 1. Compensation for Officers, etc., shall, in principle, consist of a "Basic Salary," "Performance Payment" and "Stock Compensation." - 1) "Basic Salaries" shall factor in the function and responsibility of each Officer, etc., in addition to the standard amount for each position and payment will be made monthly in cash. - 2) "Performance Payments" shall be made as a monetary incentive for Officers, etc., to achieve the annual budget and as compensation for their achievement.
+- 1. Compensation for Officers, etc., shall, in principle, consist of a "Basic Salary," "Performance Payment" and "Stock Compensation." - 1) "Basic Salaries" shall factor in the function and responsibility of each Officer, etc., in addition to the standard amount for each position and payment will be made monthly in cash. - "Performance Payments" shall be made as a monetary incentive for Officers, etc., to achieve the annual budget and as compensation for their achievement.
 The payment thereof shall reflect our group-wide results of operations, the results of organizations (our in-house companies and units, etc.) that each Officer, etc., is in charge of and the performance or each Officer, etc., in addition to the standard amount for each position.
 A system shall be adopted which, based on resolution by the Compensation Committee, etc., enables certain amount of deferred payments of the performance payments over three years, as well as a decrease or forfeiture of the deferred amount depending on performance, etc., of the company or the individual. - 3) "Stock Compensation" shall be paid in the form of shares of common stock of MHFG consisting of "Stock Compensation I" and "Stock Compensation II," (together "Stock Compensation I and II") acquired from the stock market through a trust with an aim to align the interests of Officers, etc., with those of the shareholders and increase the incentive to enhance corporate value. - (a) "Stock Compensation I" shall be paid at the time of retirement of each Officer, etc., in the form of shares of common stock of MHFG calculated based on each position.
 A system shall be adopted which enables a decrease or forfeiture of the amount by resolution of the Compensation Committee, etc., depending on performance of the company or the individual. - (b) "Stock Compensation II" shall be paid in accordance with our group-wide results of operations, the results of organizations (our in-house companies and units, etc.) that each Officer, etc., is in charge of and the performance of each Officer, etc., in addition to the standard amount for each position.
 A system shall be adopted which enables the entire amount of deferred payments over three years, as well as a decrease or forfeiture of the deferred amount by resolution of the Compensation Committee, etc., depending on performance of the company or the individual. - 2.
-Among the Officers, etc., the compensation system for the directors, the executive officers as defined in the Companies Act, the executive officers as defined in our internal regulations and the specialist officers responsible for business execution (the "Officers Responsible for Business Execution") shall be separate from the compensation system for the directors responsible for management supervision ("Non-Executive Officers Responsible for Management Supervision"). - 1) The basic compensation system for "Officers Responsible for Business Execution" shall be a "Basic Salary," "Performance Payment" and "Stock Compensation I and II." - (a) The composition of the compensation shall, in principle, be 50%, 17.5% and 32.5% for "Basic Salary," "Performance Payment" and "Stock Compensation I and II"
+Among the Officers, etc., the compensation system for the directors, the executive officers as defined in the Companies Act, the executive officers as defined in our internal regulations and the specialist officers responsible for business execution (the "Officers Responsible for Business Execution") shall be separate from the compensation system for the directors responsible for management supervision ("Non-Executive Officers Responsible for Management Supervision"). - 1) The basic compensation system for "Officers Responsible for Business Execution" shall be a "Basic Salary," "Performance Payment" and "Stock Compensation I and II."